VRConservation/neca_jpa/jpa.md

 Many of the Office of Land Use and Climate Innovation's feedstock aggregation pilots recognized the need for long-term funding sources and that grants are not a dependable resource to maintain an organization over time.
 Traditional funding sources are many, and a blended portfolio should help weather changes in grant cycles and tap into funding sources that can provide steady revenue.
 These options are described below, with the pluses and minuses of each summarized in ({numref}`funding`).
 Other revenue sources, such as climate bond funding, agency funding, and legislative action, are also available, but their outcomes tend to be grant-based and temporary.

 1. **Endowment**.
 In the case of the feedstock aggregation pilots, the Office of Land Use and Climate Change Innovation provided a funding tranche to kickstart JPA creation.
 This funding could be used to create an endowment or, at the very least, seed an endowment that could provide a steady source of unrestricted revenue if invested wisely.
 Other JPAs could do the same with an initial foundation grant or a campaign to raise sufficient funds to start an endowment.
 2. **Contributions**.
 A capital campaign to raise awareness about a JPA and generate individual, corporate, and foundation grants would complement any secured funds.
 Match from non-public sources often makes grant applications more competitive.
 A well-defined JPA strategy that clearly outlines the mission, programs, and projects is crucial for focusing funding requests.
-Similarly, for any grant application, it prioritizes which funding to pursue ([Forest Business Alliance 2024](https://forestbiz.info/chapters/program.html)).
+Similarly, for any grant application, it prioritizes which funding to pursue [@fba].
 Capital or general campaigns can be an excellent vehicle to drive individual donations and raise awareness about the importance of the issue at hand.
 3. **Federal and State Grants**.
 It is unlikely that a JPA will receive significant operational funding from state and federal grants, but any proposals it leads or participates in could charge overhead (~10%) plus directly bill salaries to cover some operating costs related to the grant.
 A negotiated indirect cost rate agreement, or NICRA, to increase this value through public grants could be another approach to boost operating cost revenues.
 4. **Member Contributions**.
 JPA members or beneficiaries, such as RCDs, pay an annual cost to participate in the feedstock aggregation program.
 Membership would provide consistent revenue and encourage the member organizations to be involved in the development and success of the JPA.
 5. **Fee-for-service**.
 Charging fees for forest management, timber harvest plans, feedstock contracts, or grant administration, depending on the skills of the JPA staff, could be another way to generate a steady income source.
 Western Shasta RCD, for example, works with non-industrial forest owners to develop forest management plans.
 The State can fund the development of forest management plans for private landowners.
 A JPA could offer similar services as long as it does not compete with RCDs in the region.
 6. **Sort yards**.
 Managing a sort yard for aggregated feedstock could be a strategic revenue source.
 Note that feedstock aggregation and sort yards should not be conflated, nor should the creation of JPAs be thought of as sort yard managers.
 A sort yard may be one strategy for income generation, but it not necessarily connected to the goal of a feedstock aggregation JPA, which is to broker long-term supply contracts.

-:::{list-table} Analysis of funding types appropriate to aggregation JPAs.
+:::{list-table} Analysis of funding types suitable for aggregation JPAs.
 Timing roughly refers to the amount of time required to generate income.
 Difficulty is a qualitative scale ranging from 1 (easiest to secure) to 5 (most difficult).
 Note that sort yards are not to be conflated with JPA creation or feedstock aggregation.
 :header-rows: 1
 :label: funding